 - 5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interest protected by a FOIA exemption.
 This is commonly referred to as a Glomar response.
-With respect to these responses, please answer the below questions: - a.
-In addition to tracking the asserted exemption, does your agency specifically track whether a request involved a Glomar response?

-- b.
-If yes, please provide: - i.
+If your agency tracks Glomar responses, please provide: - a.
 The number of times your agency issued a full or partial Glomar response (separate full and partial if possible);

-ii.
+b.
 The number of times a Glomar response was issued by exemption (e.g. Exemption 7(C) - 20 times, Exemption 1 - 5 times).

-c.
-If your agency does not track the use of Glomar responses, what would your agency need to do to track in the future?
-If possible, please describe the resources and time involved.
+6. If your agency does not track the use of Glomar responses, are you planning to track this information in the future?